20 diversity and inclusion interview questions

 5. Describe your experience working with diverse populations.

-Interview questions for a diversity manager/coordinator/consultant
+Interview questions for a diversity manager, coordinator, or consultant

 1. Why do you want to work in DEIB?

-This question assesses the applicant’s values and identifies whether they align with promoting and supporting DEIB initiatives in the same way that the company approaches them.
+This question assesses the applicant's values and identifies whether they align with promoting and supporting DEIB initiatives in the same way the company approaches them.

 2. How do you, as an individual, demonstrate diversity, inclusion, equity, and belonging?